 The group was also expected to hold a peaceful march on Friday evening, January 16.
 Planned activities included raising community awareness about sewage spills, handing over a memorandum of demands to the City, and a beach clean-up.

-Water quality advocate Jamii Hamlin, of Bays of Sewage Helderberg, said that while the group acknowledges the City’s sewage network upgrades in the Helderberg and other areas, water quality remains unreliable.
+Water quality advocate Jamii Hamlin, of Bays of Sewage - Helderberg, said that while the group acknowledges the City’s sewage network upgrades in the Helderberg and other areas, sewage contamination contributes to environmental degradation and poses health risk.

 “We regularly receive complaints of illnesses and infections related to suspected poor water quality, and always request the public to report these via email to Councillor Francine Higham, yet few people bother," Mr Hamlin said.